roytang/blog/content/post/2008/05/shm-booster-draft-10-may-2008.md

 [Oversoul of Dusk][13]

 !
-Wow&#8230;what a haul!
+Wow... what a haul!
 Not bad for skipping the constructed tournament on that day.

  [1]: http://magiccards.info/autocard.php?card=Mossbridge Troll
  [2]: http://magiccards.info/autocard.php?card=Wicker Warcrawler